karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

     app: helloworld
 ```

-Notice the `---` that marks the end of 1 section and starts another.
+Notice the `---` that marks the end of one section and starts another.

-### Verify that it is working as expected
+### Verify that the application is working as expected
 Finally, to see this new helloworld working as expected, we will run the minikube command to expose the service in the browser with the following command:

 ```